EPCCed/eidf-docs/docs/services/securevirtualdesktop/docs.md

 User accounts should be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
 When a user account is created in the portal it will be added to the default group `<project-name>`.
 If the user account requires Data Manager access they must be added to the `<project-name>-datamanager` group.
 The VM Admin must be added to this group also.

-The VM Admin must be added to the sudo group on each VM to have the necessary permissions for managing restricted VMs and router configuration.
-Unlike the datamanager group, sudo permissions are set on a per-VM basis via the portal.
+The VM Admin must be given sudo permissions on each VM to have the necessary permissions for managing restricted VMs and router configuration.
+Unlike addition to the `datamanager` group, sudo permissions are set on a per-VM basis via the portal.

 The following sections give instructions for setting up the required groups for the different roles in a Secure Virtual Desktop project:

-- For creating and adding users to the datamanager group under the SAFE: [Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group)
+- For creating and adding users to the `datamanager` group under the SAFE see [Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group)
-- For adding users to the sudo group on a VM see the instructions in the virtual machine documentation [Sudo Permissions](../virtualmachines/docs.md#sudo-permissions)
+- See the Virtual Desktop Interface documentation for [Sudo Permissions](../virtualmachines/docs.md#sudo-permissions) for guidance on giving sudo permissions to the VM Admin role for each VM.

 ## Adding Access to the VM for a User